-In pursuit of safe water, thousands of people in Pakistan and India make perilous journeys by foot, walking for miles on end, just to get a safe drink.
+A staggering 40 percent of all deaths in Pakistan are caused by water contaminated with sewage, industrial waste, arsenic or disease.
+In pursuit of safe water, thousands of people in Pakistan make perilous journeys by foot, walking for miles on end, just to get a safe drink.

-Global Rahmah Foundation have been supplying rural villages in India and Pakistan with water pumps to provide a steady source of clean drinking water for thousands of people.
+Global Rahmah Foundation is supplying rural villages with water pumps to provide a continuous supply of clean drinking water for thousands of people.

-For just £150 you can ensure those facing tough tribulations living in desolation in poverty-stricken villages, have access to clean water, reducing their daily struggles and pain staking measures to obtain water.
+For just £150 you can ensure those facing tough tribulations living in misery in poverty-stricken villages, have access to clean water, reducing their daily struggles and pain staking measures to obtain water.

 Gaza is suffering through an ongoing water crisis.
 Most of the available water is unsuitable for human consumption.
 It has been reported that in a few years, Gaza will be left without any safe drinking water altogether.
 GRF works on the ground to provide families with water tanks, which we refill on a weekly basis with fresh drinking water.
 We also provide schools, mosques and medical centres with clean drinking water, but there is still a massive shortage.